OpusMag/what-cmd/README.md

    Confirm it has worked:
    what-cmd --help (this also shows the available flags)

-5. Options for the command (run "what-cmd -flags" for example to search flags for commands)
+5. Options for the command (run "what-cmd -hotkeys" for example to search hotkeys for the terminal)

+   -flags (flags for the commands.
+NB!
+Flags will now appear when you search for commands just by running what-cmd without flags)
-   -flags (flags for common linux terminal commands, git commands and networking commands) -git (common git commands)
+   -git (common git commands)
    -hotkeys (linux terminal hotkeys)
    -network (networking commands)